cuiyongbo/hello-world/my_wiki/languages/japanese_note_book/japanese_notes_03.rst

     +--------+-------------------------+

 #.
 Shogun

     a hereditary commander-in-chief in feudal Japan.
 Because of the military power concentrated in his hands and the consequent weakness of the nominal head of state (the mikado or emperor), the shogun was generally the real ruler of the country until feudalism was abolished in 1867.

 #. samurai

     a member of a powerful military caste in feudal Japan, especially a member of the class of military retainers of the daimyos.

+#. 故郷　古里

+    故郷忘じ難し